You have three days in Amsterdam, what do you do!?

 The I Amsterdam City Card gives you access to museums, attractions, & public transport for three days in Amsterdam, and even bike rentals!

-Make The Most Of Your Three Days In Amsterdam
+How To Make The Most Of Three Days In Amsterdam

 We were arriving by train from Brussels so booked the earliest possible train.
-We woke up at 5:30 A.M. to get on a 7:00 A.M. train to the city.
-It was worth it because we arrived before 10:00 A.M. in Amsterdam.
+That meant waking up at at 5:30 A.M. to get on a 7:00 A.M. train to Amsterdam.
+But it was worth it because we arrived before 10:00 A.M., giving us a full day to explore!

 Three Days In Amsterdam Must-See: Anne Frank House

 Anne Frank was only 15 years old when she died in Auschwitz in 1945.
-But, she left behind her diary where she journaled her time in hiding with her family in an annex in Amsterdam.
-That annex, where the family lived for 3 years, is open for visitors.
+But, she left behind her diary where she journaled her time in hiding in an annex in Amsterdam.
+That annex, where Anne and her family lived for 3 years, is open for visitors.

 Visiting the Annex is an incredibly emotional experience.
 The museum is very beautifully presented, it will take you about an hour to go through.